-- d. a general explanation or description of something - e. the process of making something in large quantities - f. a list of issues to be acted upon - 1.
-The company president was grateful to all his employees for working hard. - 2.
+a. adviceb. thankfuld. a general explanation on description of somethinge. the process of making something in large quantities c. attendance f. a list of issues to be acted upon

+- 1. The company president was grateful to all his employees for working hard. - 2.
 All committee members were present during the meeting.
 Their presence made the activity successful. - 3.
 One thing on the agenda that was discussed in the meeting was employee's attendance. - 4.
 The factory had to make a new system to increase production. - 5.
 The manager asked the secretary to make the outline of the report short and complete. - 6.
 A lot of the employees made suggestions to change the old computers.

-Jason : Good afternoon everyone!
+Jason: Good afternoon everyone!
 I'm grateful for your presence today but I'm afraid we're already running behind schedule.
 So, do you mind if we start right away?
 Let's stick to the agenda as best as we can.
 Agreed?
 Okay.
 Jake, can you give the outline of the production schedule for this month?
-Could you give it in 15minutes?
+Could you give it in 15 minutes?